 Described landmarks of South Georgia and the South Sandwich Islands

 These islands are British overseas territory under the jurisdiction of United Kingdom.

 The South Sandwich Islands and especially – South Georgia – are incredibly spectacular islands with the unsurpassed, harsh beauty of rugged mountains rising directly from the blue ocean.
-The islands are a home to millions of birds and seals – these sub-antarctic islands have the highest density of birds and mammals in the world.
+The islands are home to millions of birds and seals – these sub-antarctic islands have the highest density of birds and mammals in the world.